MBlaschek/CEUAS/CEUAS/public/uncertainties/wind_uncertainty/README.md

 - ERA5_1_10393_t.nc
 - ERA5_1_10393_u.nc
 - ERA5_1_10393_v.nc
+- ERA5_1_10393_rh.nc

-These are netCDF files, converted from the ECMWF odb files, containing the observation data for temperature, u- and v-compononents of the wind, for the Lindenberg station (taken as example in the document).
+These are netCDF files, converted from the ECMWF odb files, containing the observation data for temperature, relative humidity u- and v-compononents of the wind, for the Lindenberg station (taken as example in the document).

 All the other intermediate files processed during the various steps of the analysis will be also stored in the *data* directory.

 ## Workflow

 The workflow is the following:
 1. extract_speed_direction_netCDF.py
 2. extract_covariance_analyseOutliers.py